Shimano Sahara FI : The Review

-In a touch of top notch engineering, they made a step into the internal bushing (blue arrow) instead of using a plain straight one.
+In a touch of top notch engineering, they made a step into the internal bushing (blue arrow) instead of using a plain flat one.
 The post it fits around is similarly stepped to house it (red arrow).
-This way any containments would find it extremely difficult to get past the step and reach the rest of the bushing to jam it, that's if these containments could get past the external washer to begin with.
+This way any contaminants would find it extremely difficult to get past the step and reach the rest of the bushing to jam it, that's if these contaminants could get past the external washer to begin with.
 Simple, low cost, and deadly effective.
 I had zero issues with the line roller throughout the testing period.

 As impressive as this reel is, it remains a budget product that has budget features, the most obvious of which is the handle.
 The handle is attached to the gear via the awkward and cumbersome hexagonal shaft & screw system.
-This system is generally inferior to the screwed-in handle, primarily because its stability depends on the screw being tightened, and with use the screw could become loose and require re-tightening.
-Also if the handle shaft is left inside the gear for prolonged periods without cleaning and lubing, it might become stuck due to containments, corrosion, or salt in case of saltwater reels.
-I'd gently check if the screw was securely tightened at the beginning of each day's fishing, and every 6 months or so I'd remove the handle and clean and lube both the hex shaft and hollow gear shaft.
+This system is generally inferior to the screw-in handle, primarily because its stability depends on the screw being tightened, and with use the screw could become loose and require re-tightening.
+Also if the handle shaft is left inside the gear for prolonged periods without cleaning and lubing, it might become stuck due to contaminants, corrosion, or salt in case of saltwater reels.
+I'd gently check if the screw was securely tightened at the beginning of each day's fishing, and every 6 months or so I'd remove the handle and clean and lube both the hex shaft and the hollow gear shaft it fits into.

 The plastic hood of the handle (yellow arrow) surrounds a metal sleeve (blue arrow), both are held together with a retaining ring (red arrow).
 Another low cost setup that works well for this reel.

 The other end of the metal sleeve has pyramid shaped extensions (red arrow), which fit into the slot of the stem when the stem is upright.
-The blue arrows point to some small finish damage that came with use, but I can't complain since that's an issue that I've found and highlighted in much more expensive Shimanos.
+The blue arrows point to some small finish damage that came with use, but I can't complain since that's an issue that I've found and highlighted in much more expensive Shimanos including the 2013 Stella SW.
 Shimano's handles of all classes could use some improvement.